 Let’s work together to stop this journey to extinction for the Golden Bandicoot and so many other threatened species like it.

-Our wonderful plants and animals are unique to Australia, and have a special place in our hearts and minds.
+So many of our wonderful plants and animals are unique to Australia, and have a special place in our hearts and minds.
 What would Australia look like without the precious Golden Bandicoot and the Numbat?
-Or even the short-beaked Echidna?
+Or even the Short-beaked Echidna?
 You’ve seen those slow-moving balls of spikes.
 They’re iconic and loved by Australians.
-The Golden Bandicoot isn’t as well known as the Echidna, but they are just as special and desperately need your help.
+The Golden Bandicoot isn’t as well known as the echidna, but they are just as special and desperately need your help.

 You could be helping to accelerate science-based conservation work on the ground for the benefit of our unique species.